joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/geolocation/index.md

 altitude, accuracy, heading, speed, and timestamp of the latest change in the location.

-The Geolocation class dispatches `update` events in response to the device’s location sensor.
+The Geolocation class dispatches `update` events in response to the device's location sensor.
 The `update` event is a GeolocationEvent object.

 <div xmlns:adobe="http://www.adobe.com/saxon">